Limookiplimo/SQLAnalytics/README.md

 ### Problem Statement
-With datasets provided, I am required to answer atleast the following business problems.
+With datasets provided, I provided explicit answers to the following business problems:
 1. Prepare a `sales dashboard` (aggregated on a monthly basis) to show loan portfolio performance.
 Include at least the following key metrics: Overall Collection Rate (OCR) and First Payment on Time (FPOT).
 Definitions for these metrics can be found in the